PolGubau/pol-ui/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in Flowbite React
+about: Reporting bug to Pol-UI
 ---

 - [ ] I have searched the [Issues](https://github.com/polgubau/pol-ui/issues) to see if this bug has already been reported